Neurodiversity Workshops - Kickstart Learning

 Siblings

 This workshop is especially for neurotypical siblings to find out more about how their neurodivergent sibling's brain works; why they might sometimes be treated differently to them; and how to ensure that both of their needs get met.
+This workshop is for 9 to 14 year olds.

 What do parents say?